curl/curl/docs/EARLY-RELEASE.md

 ## Bugfix

-During the release cycle, and especially in the beginning of a new cycle, there are times when a bug is reported and after it has been subsequently fixed correctly, the discussion might be brought up: is this bug and associated fix important enough for an early patch release.
+During the release cycle, and especially in the beginning of a new cycle (the co called "cool down" period), there are times when a bug is reported and after it has been subsequently fixed correctly, the discussion might be brought up: is this bug and associated fix important enough for an early patch release.

 The question can only be properly asked once a fix has been created and landed in the git master branch.